ihimanshu31/Investigate_data_on_TMDb_Movies/README.md

   2. Exploratory Data Analysis
   3. Conclusion

-In this report I am going to explore following questions :
+In this Project I am going to explore following questions :

     Question 1: Which movies are the most profitable to the market?
     Question 2: Which movie has the Least and maximum profit, budget, runtime?